 - 1. Open the head inlet seacock by pulling up on the remote seacock arm.
-This seacock can be accessed through the access plate in the lid between the consoles. - 2.
+This seacock is located aft under the forward rigging lid. - 2.
 Position the wet/dry bowl selector in the wet bowl setting.
 Fill the toilet with water by pumping the handle several times. - 3.
 Flush the toilet by pumping the handle several more times in the wet bowl position. - 4.
 Move the bowl selector to the dry bowl position and pump the handle until almost all of the water is removed.
 Leave the toilet in the dry bowl position when not in use. - 5.
 Close the head inlet seacock by pushing down on the remote seacock arm.